SmTubeX/smtubex/Readme.md

+    # SMTubeX - an SMTube fork featuring advanced optimizations

+    This is a advanced YouTube browser for SMPlayer.
+You can browse, search and play YouTube videos.
+The videos can be played in SMPlayer or any other media player.
+This fork is 2.5x faster and smoother.
+You can log in to your google account to write comments and sync playlists.

+    # License

+    Copyright (C) 2020-2021 SMTubeX Authors
-    SMTube - a small YouTube browser for SMPlayer Copyright (C) 2015-2020 Ricardo Villalba <rvm@users.sourceforge.net>
+    Copyright (C) 2015-2020 Ricardo Villalba <rvm@users.sourceforge.net>

     This program is free software; you can redistribute it and/or modify